 Tuition charges: Any student enrolled under the NERSP will be charged 50% more than current in-state day tuition rate.

 Transfer Applicants

 Applicants with previous college credit should furnish official transcripts and course descriptions from postsecondary institutions previously attended.
-Determination of transfer credit is explained on page 22.
+Determination of transfer credit is explained under Academic Policies and Procedures

 Admissions Policy for Disabled Students